kakavi/metabase/docs/users-guide/15-alerts.md

 ## Getting alerts about questions

 Whether you're keeping track of revenue, users, or negative reviews, there are often times when you want to be alerted about something.
-Metabase has a few different kinds of alerts you can set up, and you can choose to be notified via email or Slack.
+Kenga Analytics has a few different kinds of alerts you can set up, and you can choose to be notified via email or Slack.

 ### Getting alerts